chrisgrieser/obsidian-quadro/README.md

 [graph]: https://help.obsidian.md/Plugins/Graph+view
 [search]: https://help.obsidian.md/Plugins/Search#Search+operators

+Every hotkey can be customized by search in the Obsidian hotkey settings for the command name.

 > [!WARNING]
 > Renaming, moving, or deleting Code or Data Files **must** be done from within
 > Obsidian.
 Doing so in the Windows Explorer or macOS Finder does not trigger